off-by-some/fynx/docs/generation/markdown/api.md

 Decorators let you declare what should happen when observables change, without manually managing subscriptions.

 **[@reactive](reactive-decorator.md)** — Run functions automatically when dependencies change.
 This is how you implement side effects—logging, UI updates, API calls—that should happen in response to state changes.
 The function runs immediately and again whenever any observable it reads changes.

-**[@watch](watch-decorator.md)** — Like `@reactive`, but only runs when a condition becomes true.
-Use this for state transitions, validation triggers, and event handlers that should fire conditionally.
-The condition is checked reactively, so changes to observables in the condition trigger re-evaluation.
+Use with conditional observables for event-driven reactions: `@reactive(condition & other_condition)`.

 ## API Quick Reference